trezzuri/erpnext-docs/docs/en/setting-up/print/cheque-print-template.md

 **Cheque Print Template allows defining templates for bank cheques.**

 Business involves making payment to various parties like suppliers and employees.
 Payment can be made in various modes like cash, NEFT or cheque.
-If you are making a payment via a cheque, you can also create a Print Format for printing Cheques from ERPNext based on the Payment Entry.
+If you are making a payment via a cheque, you can also create a Print Format for printing Cheques from SOMA based on the Payment Entry.

 To access Cheque Print Template, go to: